 I’d encourage you to stick with potty training through the “messy middle” as I like to call it, and you’ll be glad you did.

-P: Baby is doing great with potty training, but then all of a sudden seems to be regressing.
+Problem: Baby is doing great with potty training, but then all of a sudden seems to be regressing.

 When your baby is learning something new besides peeing on the potty, she will probably regress slightly with potty training.